toddledev/documentation/docs/09-components/01-overview/index.md

 :::

 ::: dev
-The way components work in toddle is very similar to popular JS frameworks like React or Vue.
+The way components work in Nordcraft is very similar to popular JS frameworks like React or Vue.
 :::

 # Benefits of using components